LorenzoSapora/sush-us/_posts/2011-03-13-im-on-crack.markdown

 hattip:
 ---

 CATS, CATS, CATS, CATS.
 I've been sitting here continuously hitting replay.
 This is just awesome.
 If this is what crack is like, I need to take on a new habit.
-I'm on crack! <!--more-->
+I'm on crack!

 <div class='embed-container'>
 	<object data="https://www.youtube.com/embed/0GLoHifu6aM"></object>